bjackman/git-brisect/README.md

 ## Shortcomings & Missing Features

+ - Unconditionally sets up worktrees for every thread, and this process cannot be cleanly interrupted.
+This is annoying if you are bisecting a very large repository!
+To fix this without making a horrible horrible mess (while allowing the worktree setup to be cleanly aborted) I think the code needs to be ported to use `asyncio`.
  - Want an equivalent to `git bisect skip`.
  - Want the ability to re-use existing worktrees instead of creating and tearing down special ones.